-The Group's financial cash assets at year end were \pounds 3,333,000 (2022: \pounds 3,248,000), some of these funds are held at a floating interest rate and are available on demand.
-If prevailing interest rates were de minimis during the period - and the prior year (approximately 0.1%), and thus a further reduction in rates in the period would have had no material impact.
+The Group's financial cash assets at year end were £4,957,000 (2023: £3,333,000), some of these funds are held at a floating interest rate and are available on demand.
+If prevailing interest rates were de minimis during the year - and the prior year (approximately 0.1%), and thus a further reduction in rates in the year would have had no material impact.